 But Micha also brought a new person in the band – Nadine on the vocals.
 I felt a little bit overstrained with playing guitar and singing and I thought that having a female vocalist would sound quite nice.
 So Micha asked around and searched and found Nadine.
 With her we recorded some early demo, which sounds quite ugly but provides a good insight on the very early days of Rising Sun.

 1.)
 Rising Sun – Demo Part 1 (MP3 – 36.3 MB)

 2.)
 Rising Sun – Demo Part 2 (MP3 – 42.3 MB)

-So we had to look for a new singer, didn´t found one, so I had to take the mic back.
+Sadly Nadine soon left the band and we had to look for a new singer, didn´t found one, so I had to take the mic back.
 But after hours of talk I managed to convince Otti to join us on bass, altough he was already engaged in Die Kosmonauten as guitar player.
 So we finally had a bass player, who was able to play our A, C, E songs 😉 .